Music - National Moderator's Report

 To achieve the standard, students need to identify and apply music skills consistent with a music style.
 In recreating the music style, students must evidence the use of aural skills.

-Success for students often depends on the music chosen for recreation.
-For example, when the assessor has created or sourced playback tracks for students that they have not heard before and/or cannot find readily online, then students’ listening and musical skills are authentically developed.
+Success for students often depended on the music chosen for playback or recreation.
+For example, when the assessor created or sourced playback tracks for students that they had not heard before and/or could not find readily online, students’ listening and musical skills were authentically developed.

 Practices that need strengthening: